Agoric/dapp-oracle/README.md

 1. Create a push query in the dapp-oracle server page.
 2. Create an external oracle job that posts back to Agoric with the results and the push `queryId`.
-You will need to identify the number of decimal places in your resulting price `PRICE_DECIMALS`.

-An example for Chainlink, ensure your `"request_id"` param is set to the `queryId` and use the Agoric external adapter to submit your job's results.
+As an example for Chainlink, ensure your `"request_id"` param is set to the push query's `queryId` and use the Agoric external adapter to submit your job's results.
-`PRICE_DECIMALS=2` because of the multiplication of the unit price by 100 (which is `10^2`):

 ```json
 {